Christopher Meloni

 Early Life and Background

-Christopher Peter Meloni was born in Washington, D.C., the youngest of three children to Cecile Chagnon, a homemaker, and Charles Robert Meloni, an endocrinologist.
-His paternal ancestry is Italian and his maternal ancestry is French Canadian; family history includes roots tracing to New England colonial lines.
+Christopher Peter Meloni was born on April 2, 1961, in Washington, D.C., the youngest of three children.
+His mother, Cecile Chagnon, was a homemaker, and his father, Charles Robert Meloni, was an endocrinologist.
+His paternal ancestry is Italian, with one great-grandfather born in Sardinia and another in Velva, near Genoa.
+His maternal ancestry is French Canadian, and he is a descendant of early American settlers Matthias Farnsworth and Edmund Rice.

 Christopher Meloni Career